hanax-ai/Citadel-Alpha-LLM-Server/.kilocode/rules/task-rules.md

 ## 🧪 Testing & Reliability

 - **Capture all validation results** in a dedicated task result file.
-- Place test logic in `/validation/` or add new ones when needed.
+- Place all test code in the canonical `tests/` directory.
+Use semantic tags, labels, or naming conventions (e.g., `test_validation_*.py`) to categorize tests (such as "validation" or "integration") instead of creating separate directories like `/validation/`.
 - All tests must be:
   - Isolated and deterministic
   - Lightweight and easy to re-run